API Business Logic Vulnerabilities

 The USPS Data Exposure

 This security incident was disclosed in November 2018.
 It was revealed that a USPS API exposed information about approximately 60M users due to flawed business logic and broken authorization (API5:2023 Broken Function Level Authorization).
+If you’d like to know more about broken authorization, you can check out our recent interview, in which we discussed it as one of the key vulnerabilities to look out for.

-The API allowed businesses, advertisers, and bulk mail senders to track package and mail campaign data in near real time.
+Now, back to the API.
+It allowed businesses, advertisers, and bulk mail senders to track package and mail campaign data in near real time.
 The problem was that any regular user could see this data and, on top of that, access information—email address, street address, phone number, and much more—of other regular users had she decided to query the system for these details.
 Moreover, she could do that without any sophisticated technical or hacking skills and tools.

 Other security issues aside, this is an example of business logic vulnerability because USPS assumed that regular users would access only their own accounts and data and did nothing to prevent unauthorized access to other user’s data.